Fields of Fire - Excerpt

 his saber not having faltered in his hand the entire time.

 “This is absurd.
 Where are our weapons?
-Why would we be waiting for you,
+Why would we be waiting for you, only

-asked incredulously, losing patience by the second.
+incredulously, losing patience by the second.

 With his eyes fixed on Jalene’s face, the dragoon said, “Nay, but a gentleman